Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates: Neural CSI Compression Fine-Tuning

+To analyze the impact of distribution shifts, we evaluate the trained neural CSI compressor in propagation environments that differ significantly from the training domain.
+Specifically, we consider multiple distinct datasets, namely QuaDRiGa~\cite{6758357}, 3GPP CDL~\cite{3gpp.38.901}, and DeepMIMO~\cite{Alkhateeb2019} (under a different scenario), to assess the resulting RD performance.
+In the following, we describe the key parameter configurations and channel characteristics of these datasets.

-To analyze the effect of distribution shift, we test our trained model in a completely different environment.
-Specifically, we use two different datasets, QuaDRiGa \cite{6758357} and DeepMIMO (in a different scenario), to evaluate the RD performance of our neural CSI compressor.
-In the QuaDRiGa channel generator, we setup a simulation with a BS equipped with a uniform planar array of 256 (64) antenna elements and 256 (64) OFDM subcarriers, simulating an urban deployment with the BS on a rooftop.
-The mobile user moves along a linear track of 350 meters at a speed of 5 km/h.
-The 3D model for this simulation is based on the Madrid grid developed by the METIS project.
-The simulation layout is shown in Fig. \ref{fig: Sim_layout_QuaDRiGa}, and the parameters for this dataset are summarized in Table \ref{tab:QuaDRiGa}.
+\paragraph{QuaDRiGa Dataset} QuaDRiGa is a geometry-based stochastic spatial channel model that captures spatial consistency and realistic multipath evolution in three-dimensional propagation environments.
+Using the QuaDRiGa channel generator, we simulate an urban massive MIMO deployment with a BS equipped with 64 antenna elements and operating over 64 OFDM subcarriers.
+The BS is placed on a rooftop, while a mobile user traverses a linear track of length 350~m.
+The underlying three-dimensional propagation environment is based on the Madrid grid developed within the METIS project, enabling realistic modeling of spatial channel evolution and path dynamics along the user trajectory.
+The simulation layout is illustrated in Fig.~\ref{fig:Sim_layout_QuaDRiGa}, and the corresponding dataset parameters are summarized in Table~\ref{tab:QuaDRiGa}.

+\paragraph{3GPP CDL Dataset} To further evaluate the performance of the proposed neural CSI compression framework under controlled and standardized channel conditions, we generate a dataset based on the 3GPP CDL channel model defined in TR~38.901.
+Specifically, we consider the CDL-B delay profile under an urban macrocell (UMa) scenario with a user velocity of 30~km/h.
+The CDL model characterizes time-varying multipath propagation through a finite set of clusters with fixed angular statistics, while temporal channel evolution is primarily governed by Doppler effects induced by user mobility.
+In our setup, the BS is equipped with 64 transmit antennas, and the user employs a single receive antenna.
+The system operates at a carrier frequency of 28~GHz using an OFDM numerology with a subcarrier spacing of 30~kHz.
+The detailed simulation parameters for this dataset are summarized in Table~\ref{tab:CDL}.

-For the DeepMIMO dataset, we use a dynamic scenario referred to as ‘O2 dynamic’.
-CSI realizations in this scenario are captured across different scenes at a sampling rate of 100 ms. The top view of this scenario is shown in Fig. \ref{fig:O2_topV3}, which features three streets and two intersections.
-Vehicles in the streets change positions in each scene, out of 1,000 captured scenes, and there are 2 BSs and 115,000 candidate users.
-The simulation setup details for this scenario are summarized in Table \ref{tab:deepmimo_dynamic}.
+\paragraph{DeepMIMO Dataset} For the DeepMIMO dataset, we consider another site-specific, ray-tracing-based channel model referred to as {O2 Dynamic}.
+In this setting, CSI realizations are generated across a sequence of discrete scenes with a sampling interval of 100~ms. The top view of the scenario, shown in Fig.~\ref{fig:O2_topV3}, consists of three streets and two intersections in an urban environment.
+Across the 1{,}000 captured scenes, vehicular users change positions while the underlying propagation geometry remains fixed, resulting in quasi-stationary channel statistics within each scene.
+The dataset includes two BSs and approximately 115{,}000 candidate user locations, enabling large-scale and diverse CSI generation under realistic site-specific conditions.
+The detailed simulation parameters for this scenario are summarized in Table~\ref{tab:deepmimo_dynamic}.